frytoli/bachanalysis/README.md

 #### Arguments:

 * scraper: Required.
 An integer associated with the desired scraper to be executed.
 This can be a list of integers.
 * season: Optional.
-Default: None.
-An integer associated with a desired season to collect data on.
+An integer or list of integers associated with a desired season to collect data on.
 Only applicable with data sources 3 and 4.
 * contestant: Optional.
-Default: None.
-A case insensitive string of the first and last name separated by a "_" of a contestant from any season of The Bachelor or Bachelorette.
+Default: A case insensitive string or list of case insensitive strings associated with the first and last name separated by a "_" of a contestant from any season of The Bachelor or Bachelorette.
 Only applicable with data source 5.
-* output: Optional.
-Default: db.
-A case insensitive string desired output format for the collected data - either "db" for inserting the data into a SQL database or "file" for writing the data to a json file in ./data/.
+* file: Optional.
+Output retrieved data to a file in ./data/.
+Note that all retrieved data is ALWAYS inserted into a database, including when this flag is specified.
+Applicable with all data sources.
+* overwrite: Optional.
+Overwrite any previously saved information from a data source in the database (dump and create a new data source table).
 Applicable with all data sources.

 #### Examples: